-Most fish that suffer from Pop Eye survives at the end.
+Most fish that suffer from pop eye survive at the end.

-It can be prevented by improving the quality of water.
-A water conditioner is needed to make the water safer for the aquatic animal.
+It can be prevented by improving the quality of water, and I always recommend this API water conditioner to make the water safer for the aquatic animal.

 Eyecloud can be treated by antibiotics such as Metafix and Fungus Clear.